ansible/community-docs/integration_tests_quick_start_guide.rst

 In the following examples, we will use ``Docker`` to run integration tests locally.

-Be sure, you :ref:`prepared your local environment<Prepare-local-environment>` first.
+Be sure that you have :ref:`prepared your local environment<Prepare-local-environment>` first.

 We assume that you are in the ``~/ansible_collections/NAMESPACE/COLLECTION`` directory.